Breaking down players selected in 1st round of NFL draft

 28) Cincinnati Bengals — Myles Murphy, DE, 6-4, 268, Clemson.

 Scouting report: Size, speed, build and athleticism are all top-notch and he was used up and down the defensive line.
-Pass rush moves and technique are work in progress.
+Pass rush moves and technique are works in progress.

 Fact: A top-10 national recruit when he signed with Clemson, rated ahead of fellow Georgian Will Anderson Jr.